 The overcurrent device is required to be at least 185 amperes.
-From 240.6(A), the next higher standard rating is 200 amperes.
+From 240.6, the next higher standard rating is 200 amperes.

-Minimum Conductor Size for a Load: (2) The method to determine the minimum size conductor for a specific load for a feeder is found in 215.2(A)(1)(a) and for a branch circuit in 210.19(A)(1)(a).
+Minimum Conductor Size for a Load: (2) The method to determine the minimum size conductor for a specific load for a feeder is found in 215.2(A) and for a branch circuit in 210.19(A).
 The rule is the same in both cases.
 The minimum conductor size is not permitted to be smaller than the noncontinuous load plus 1.25 times the continuous load.
 This minimum size is determined without any consideration of adjustment or correction factors.
-If the wiring method is conductors in raceway or cable,

-Table 310.15(B)(16) will be used to determine conductor ampacity.
-In most cases conductor terminations are rated at 75°C. It is important to understand the rules of 110.14(C) in order to know whether the termination rating is 60°C or 75°C in cases where the termination rating is not known.
-If the conductor insulation is 90°C rated, but the terminations are 75°C rated, it is necessary to use the 75°C column of Table 310.15(B)(16).
-If the overcurrent device is rated greater than 100 amperes or the conductor is size 1/0 AWG or larger, the terminations are rated 75°C unless otherwise specified.
-For overcurrent devices 1 AWG and smaller, the terminations are rated at 60°C unless otherwise specified.
+If the wiring method is conductors in raceway or cable, Table 310.16 will be used to determine conductor ampacity.
+In most cases conductor terminations are rated at 75°C. It is important to understand the rules of 110.14(C) in order to know whether the default termination rating is 60°C or 75°C in cases where the termination rating is not known.
+If the conductor insulation is 90°C rated, but the terminations are 75°C rated, it is necessary to use the 75°C column of Table 310.16.
+If the overcurrent device is rated greater than 100 amperes or the conductor is larger than size 1 AWG, the terminations are rated 75°C unless otherwise specified.
+For overcurrent devices 100 amperes and smaller or conductor sizes 1 AWG and smaller, the terminations are rated at 60°C unless otherwise specified.

-Example: Consider the previous example where a feeder supplies a 92 ampere continuous load and a 70 ampere noncontinuous load.
+Example: Consider the previous example where a feeder supplies a 90 ampere continuous load and a 70 ampere noncontinuous load.
 The wire is THHW copper run in EMT and the termination ratings are 75°C. Determine the minimum wire size assuming no adjustment factors apply to the feeder.

 Answer: The wire is required to have an ampacity not less than 125% of the continuos load plus the noncontinuous load which was determined in the previous example to be 185 amperes.
-Since we must look at the complete circuit, the 75°C rated terminations will determine the column to use in Table 310.15(B)(16).
-The minimum conductor size in this case is 3/0 AWG.
+Since we must look at the complete circuit, the 75°C rated terminations will determine the column to use in Table 310.16.
+The minimum conductor size in this case is size 3/0 AWG.
 Check to make sure the overcurrent rule of 240.4 is satisfied.
-In the previous example a 200 ampere overcurrent device was selected.